 What Saying YES is not about

-This is not about to overcommitting yourself to endless activities.
-There is a power in saying “no” and being intentional it how your family spends their time.
+This is not about overcommitting yourself to endless activities.
+There is a power in saying “no” and being intentional in how your family spends their time.

-It’s not about having a “Yes Day” where you say yes to everything your child says for a whole day (although this could be an interesting experiment to try and jumpstart your “yes”.).
+This is not about having a “Yes Day” where you say yes to everything your child says for a whole day (although this could be an interesting experiment to try and jumpstart your “yes”).

 This is not about ignoring your own self-care needs, your own limits.
-There may be times where you need to say no, so you yourself can recharge and reset.
+There may be times when you need to say no, so you yourself can recharge and reset.

 Instead, this is about being a little more open-hearted and turning off that automatic “no.”

-The key skill our kids are learning in is self-regulation, sometimes referred to self-control.
+The key skill our kids are learning is self-regulation, sometimes referred to as self-control.
 I confess that I have used those terms interchangeably as well.
 But, regulation implies something much different from control.

-Regulation is flexible.
+Regulation is meant to be flexible.
 It isn’t always about tamping down, it’s also about ramping up.